BITSS-OPA/opa-deworming/code/05_final_opa.md

 ## Approach 2: @klps4

-In this second approach, benefits follow the same principle as in approach 1 (increase in lifetime earnings), but we use updated data on the effects on the labor market outcomes.
+In this second approach, benefits follow the same principle as in approach 1 (increase in lifetime earnings), but it uses updated data on the effects on the labor market outcomes.
 Instead of projecting a trend of earnings into the future (after the estimated impact of the 10 year follow-up), this analysis uses additional data from 15 and 20 year follow-ups after the original intervention.
 Costs are fairly similar to approach 1, with the addition that in this second approach, the costs also account for discounting of the several rounds of treatment required for effective deworming.
 Additionally, the interest rate is updated to current values of return on (Kenyan) government bonds and inflation.

 ### Gains in earnings

 Gains in earnings ($\Delta W_{t}$) from 10, 15, and 20 years after the intervention are used to measure the effect of multiple rounds of deworming on welfare over time.
 This is an important difference from approach 1, which only measures gains in earnings at year 10 and extrapolates them into the future.
-To extrapolate earnings after the 20-year measurement, the authors assume that the welfare gains 20 years after the intervention persist through the rest of an individual's working life.
-Hence the treatment effect over an individual's working life is the sum of the treatment effects over their working lifetime.

-Gains in yearly earnings represent the treatment effect on welfare ($\alpha$), which implicitly takes into consideration the life cycle profile of wages, economywide growth, etc. @klps4 assumes that the effect on welfare identified 20 years after the intervention persists through one's working life[^8].
-This approach also disregards externality effects and measures the estimated effects direcly on earnings (as oppose to approach 1 that measures effects on earnings indirectly through hours worked).
+To extrapolate earnings after the 20-year measurement, the authors assume that the welfare gains disapear 25 years after the intervention.
+Hence the treatment effect over an individual's working life is the sum of the treatment effects over their working lifetime[^8].
+This approach also disregards externality effects and measures the estimated effects directly on earnings (as opposed to approach 1 that measures effects on earnings indirectly through hours worked).
 The estimated treatment effects that pools years 10, 15, and 20, is $80 dollars per person per year.

+Gains in yearly earnings represent the treatment effect on welfare ($\alpha^{pooled}$), which implicitly takes into consideration the life cycle profile of wages, economywide growth, etc.

-[^8]: In another specification the authors assume that effects disappear after 25 years.
-Here we select the more persistent specification.
+[^8]: In another specification the authors assume that effects persist through the rest of an individual's working life.
+Here we select the specification that is most highlighted in the paper (most conservative specification).
 The authors also analyse the welfare effects over consumption, but given that they do not aggregate both outcomes in the welfare effect we only choose one and focus on earning for comparability with the approach 1).

 <details><summary>Show all the details</summary>

 \begin{equation}
-\Delta W_{t} = \mathbf{1}(10 < t \leq 50)\alpha^{KLPS}
+\Delta W_{t} = \mathbf{1}(10 < t \leq 25)\alpha^{pooled}

 \label{eq:12}
 \tag{12}